 Banjo Billy's Bus Tour is another way to discover Boulder's historic districts and is a one-of-a-kind experience in itself.
 Hear ghost tales, crime stories and accounts of Boulder's colorful past while sitting on a couch, recliner or saddle.

 In the afternoon, visit the Boulder History Museum located in the Harbeck-Bergheim House in The Hill neighborhood.
 The museum features topical exhibitions and artifacts from its collection of over 35,000 historic objects donated by Boulder-area families over the past 60 years.
 In addition, the museum offers kids ages 4-10 a fun, interactive experience in the Discovery Room.
-The room includes a 19th-century schoolroom where children can dress up in clothing and complete schoolwork just like children 100 years ago.
+The museum is currently only open by appointment; please schedule 2 weeks in advance.

 Consider a twilight tour of Columbia Cemetery to end today's explorations of historic Boulder.
 Located on Ninth Street between College and Pleasant streets, Boulder's first permanent cemetery dates back to 1870 and contains the graves of prominent Boulder pioneers and notable figures such as Mary Rippon, the University of Colorado's first female faculty member and one of the first women professors in western America.
 Take some time to simply walk among the granite and sandstone gravestones in the shadow of the Flatirons, and read fascinating gravestones commemorating those who died in mining accidents or of more unusual means, such as "a broken heart."